spiffe/spiffe/standards/WIT-SVID.md

 ### 2. JOSE Header

-This section describes the JOSE headers that are defined for the WIT-SVID.
+This section describes the JOSE header parameters that are defined for the WIT-SVID.

-The WIT-SVID specification does not introduce any JOSE headers beyond those defined by the upstream document for the WIT.
-However, it does set additional restrictions and provide SPIFFE-specific guidance on some headers.
+The WIT-SVID specification does not introduce any JOSE header parameters beyond those defined by the upstream document for the WIT.
+However, it does set additional restrictions and provide SPIFFE-specific guidance on some parameters.

 ### 2.1.
 Key ID - `kid`

 Unique identifier of the key-pair used by the issuer to sign the WIT-SVID.
-The `kid` header is defined by the [JSON Web Signature (JWS)][2] document.
+The `kid` header parameter is defined by the [JSON Web Signature (JWS)][2] document.

-For a WIT-SVID, this header MUST be present.
-This differs from the upstream WIT itself where this header is optional.
+For a WIT-SVID, this cparameter MUST be present.
+This differs from the upstream WIT itself where this parameter is optional.

-The precise structure of this header is unspecified and it MUST be treated by verifiers as a case-sensitive string.
+The precise structure of this parameter is unspecified and it MUST be treated by verifiers as a case-sensitive string.

-The issuer MUST ensure that the value set within the `kid` header is unique to each issuing key-pair.
+The issuer MUST ensure that the value set within the `kid` parameter is unique to each issuing key-pair.

 ### 2.2.
 Type - `typ`

-The `typ` header is defined by the [JSON Web Signature (JWS)][2] document.
+The `typ` header parameter is defined by the [JSON Web Signature (JWS)][2] document.

-For a WIT-SVID, this header MUST be present and MUST be set to `wit+jwt`.
+For a WIT-SVID, this parameter MUST be present and MUST be set to `wit+jwt`.

 ### 2.3.
 Algorithm - `alg`

 Identifies the cryptographic algorithm used to sign the WIT-SVID.
-The `alg` header is defined by the [JSON Web Signature (JWS)][2] document.
+The `alg` header parameter is defined by the [JSON Web Signature (JWS)][2] document.

-For a WIT-SVID, this header MUST be present, and, set to one of the following supported values:
+For a WIT-SVID, this parameter  MUST be present, and, set to one of the following supported values:

 `alg` Param Value | Digital Signature Algorithm
 ------------------|-----------------------------